-This term Manor Church of England Infant School reopened to children in all year groups.
+Manor Church of England Infant School is currently open to vulnerable children and those of critical workers.

 Symptoms & Self Isolation